Melissa McCarthy Doesn’t Sweat Her Trolls, ‘If Somebody Is Being Mean, They’re Probably Really Not Happy’

 As of late, the mother of two has been busy promoting her latest project, Life of the Party, where she plays the role of a middle-aged mother who is abruptly asked for a divorce by her husband.
 She then decides to follow in the footsteps of her daughter by going to college to complete her degree, according to IMDB.

 And on her press junket, McCarthy also proved that she really is the life of the party.
-During an appearance on the Today Show, she dished that she and World of Dance star and judge, Jennifer Lopez, recently had a dance-off at pal Ellen DeGenere’s 60th birthday bash.
+During an appearance on the Today Show, she dished that she and World of Dance star and judge, Jennifer Lopez, recently had a dance-off at pal Ellen DeGeneres’ 60th birthday bash.
 After a few drinks, McCarthy got up the courage to show off her dance moves to J-Lo and then danced the night away.
 The pair gushed over the evening, saying that they had the best time at the party with one another.

 Life of the Party hits theaters on May 11.